 Rail passengers suffered fresh travel misery on Saturday when thousands of train drivers staged the latest strike in worsening disputes in the industry.

-Members of Aslef in seven train companies walked out for 24 hours, crippling services in many parts of the country.
+Members of the Aslef union in seven train companies walked out for 24 hours, crippling services in many parts of the country.

 Strike action will be stepped up next month with a series of stoppages in the bitter row over jobs, pay and conditions.

-Picket lines were mounted outside railway stations on Saturday, with Aslef saying they were receiving strong public support despite the disruption the strike was causing.
+Picket lines were mounted outside railway stations on Saturday, with Aslef saying its members were receiving strong public support despite the disruption the strike was causing.

 — ASLEF (@ASLEFunion) July 30, 2022